How Long Is A Script For A 2 Hour Movie? And How To Use The Answer In Your Screenwriting

 21004912 s

-That may not sound like a very long time, and you’re right.
+That may not sound very long, and you’re right.
 This means that it is essential to be concise and direct.
+See here how to write screenplay format.

-Considering that, over the history of film, the average shot length and scene length have only been diminishing.
+Considering that, over film history, the average shot length and scene length have only been diminishing.

-If you are submitting to studios, know that these people have to read hundreds of scripts and are extremely critical.
+If you submit to studios, know these people must read hundreds of scripts and are extremely critical.

-This is also why it’s a good idea to keep action paragraphs under three lines.
+This is also why keeping action paragraphs under three lines is a good idea.

 Scenes vs sequences